Business Resilience Best Practices from an IT Perspective

 Beyond backups, organizations should have more comprehensive disaster recovery plans to bring critical business systems back online as quickly as possible.
 These plans often involve having a secondary site that can take over for the primary data center.
 That secondary site may be a secondary facility within the organization, a co-located site with a provider, or in the cloud.

 The key attributes of the DR site are that it is geographically distant, has sufficient computing resources to stand in for critical workloads, and can be sufficiently managed by IT staff or the hosting provider.
-The geographic distance is necessary to mitigate the secondary site from being caught up in the same disaster at the primary data center.
+The geographic distance is necessary to mitigate the secondary site from being caught up in the same disaster as the primary data center.
 This is especially important for wide-ranging regional disasters such as hurricanes, floods, and earthquakes.

 The data at the DR site must be kept up to date for the DR site to stand in for the data center effectively.
 This is generally achieved using data replication over a WAN or other dedicated network between the sites.
-The most common type of replication for disaster recovery is differential snapshot-based replication of entire virtual machines that can be quickly failed over at the DR site within a matter of minutes.
+The most common type of replication for disaster recovery is differential snapshot-based replication of entire virtual machines that can be quickly failed over at the DR site within minutes.

 After a disaster has occurred and a DR site becomes a stand-in for the data center, networking connectivity must be restored for users.
-This is generally accomplished with IP address redirects or gateways so that users can keep their own settings to reconnect with the stand-in site applications and services.
+This is generally accomplished with IP address redirects or gateways so that users can keep their settings to reconnect with the stand-in site applications and services.
 Then finally, once the primary data center has been recovered and data restored, users can be redirected back to the primary data center.

 High availability is accomplished by having secondary, redundant systems that can quickly take over for a failed system.
 This is usually achieved using high availability clustering, where two or more servers are clustered together.
 Any server node in the cluster can take over for any other node if it fails.
 This failover within the cluster can happen automatically, happening so quickly that users may hardly notice the interruption.
-High availability clusters can almost eliminate system downtime, reducing it from hours or even days to only a few minutes.
+High availability clusters can almost eliminate system downtime, reducing it from hours or days to only a few minutes.

 Some high-availability clusters can be geographically dispersed across sites; however, the high-speed networking requirements for such “stretch” clusters to allow operations across sites effectively can easily make them cost-prohibitive to many organizations.
 Failing over between sites generally falls into the definition of disaster recovery rather than true high availability.